OlekSt/Hit-the-Slopes/Testing.md

 ### Testing undertaken on mobile and pad devices
-The game was tested on Samsung A7 & Lenovo Yoga 530 in Pad mode, Google Chrome, Microsoft Edge & Mozilla Firefox
+The website was tested on Samsung A7 & Lenovo Yoga 530 in Pad mode, Google Chrome, Microsoft Edge & Mozilla Firefox
 1. The main page screen:
 - Confirmed that it shows the main screen with the slogan "Join/Start a snow team" with a list of actions required: Sign up, Post Trips, Search Trips, Team Up, Hit the slopes (each with a descriptive icon).
 - Confirmed that SignUp action points to sign_up.html, and Post Trips, Search Trips, Team Up actions point to sign_in.html.
 Used button back to go back to the main screen with no issues.